-So you have tweaked and tailored your CV and your consultant has managed to get you the interview with a great local company for the job of your dreams.
-So far so good, however once you are at interview stage it is all down to you, we can't be there with you at the interview or take it for you!
+So you have tweaked and tailored your CV and your consultant has got you the interview with a great local company for the job of your dreams.
+So far so good, however once you are at the interview it is all down to you.

 Here are some interview tips and techniques to make sure that all that hard work doesn’t go to waste.

 - Research as much as you can about the company – products, services, markets, competitors, trends, current activities, priorities

 - Prepare your answers for the type of questions you’ll be asked, especially, be able to say why you want the job, what your strengths are, how you’d do the job, what your best achievements are.
 If you want advice on the types of questions most commonly asked, please get in touch as we have a list!
 If you would like a practice interview with our Training Manager Roger, please let us know and we’ll arrange it